jsafrane/enhancements/keps/sig-storage/3762-persistent-volume-last-phase-transition-time/README.md

 Changes required for this KEP:

 * kube-apiserver
-  * extend PersistentVolumeStatus type with `ReleaseTimestamp` field
+  * extend PersistentVolumeStatus type with `LastPhaseTransitionTime` field
+  * validation should check timestamp format
+  * validation should allow update from `nil`
+  * validation should not allow updating to a point in time before the current timestamp

 * kube-controller-manager / PV controller
-  * update the timestamp whenever PV controller updates volume status to `VolumeReleased`
+  * update the timestamp whenever PV controller transitions PV to a different phase
-    * Validation should check timestamp format
-    * Validation should allow update from `nil`
-    * Validation should not allow updating to a point in time before the current timestamp
-  * remove the timestamp in `VolumeReleased` field during volume status update when feature gate is disabled
+  * remove the timestamp in `LastPhaseTransitionTime` field during volume status update when feature gate is disabled
     * extend and use the existing function for disabling a status field: https://github.com/kubernetes/kubernetes/blob/d94261e904c90578e913c42c4d2a0fc8cb30937f/pkg/api/persistentvolumeclaim/util.go#L91

 <!--